Battle of Helsingborg: Battle

-On the morning of February 28, Stenbock marched south towards Helsingborg.
+On the morning of 28 February Stenbock marched south towards Helsingborg.
 When he approached the Danish positions he ordered his army to assume battle formations.
 A thick morning fog lay over the area and hid the two parties from seeing each other.
 When the fog lifted the two commanders reviewed the terrain and the position of their respective armies.
 Rantzau saw that the Swedish army outflanked his own left flank in the west and was forced to dispatch troops to reinforce it quickly.
 Rantzau had deployed his artillery on the Ringstorp heights, from where they started firing at the Swedish troops at noon.
-Instead of exploiting the comparatively weak Danish west flank Stenbock turned his army eastward to the Danish right flank.
-This was perceived by the Danes as an attempt to encircle their eastern flank, and to prevent this they marched further east, opening up gaps in the Danish line of battle that couldn't be filled by reserve troops.
+Instead of exploiting the comparatively weak Danish west flank, Stenbock turned his army eastward to the Danish right flank.
+This was perceived by the Danes as an attempt to encircle their eastern flank, and to prevent this they marched further east, opening up gaps in the Danish line of battle that could not be filled by reserve troops.
 In the east, near Brohuset, the first skirmishes of the battle took place.
-The Swedes were repelled there and Swedish commander, Burenskiöld, was captured.
+The Swedes were repelled there and the Swedish commander, Burenskiöld, was captured.
 However, the rest of the Swedish east flank was able to force the Danes backwards and soon the Danish forces were at a disadvantage.
-Rantzau participated in the fighting personally, disregarding of the direction the battle was going in, and was eventually wounded by a bullet through the lung.
+Rantzau participated in the fighting personally, disregarding the direction the battle was going in, and was eventually wounded by a bullet through the lung.
 At the same time a rumor developed in the Danish east flank that the Swedes had encircled them and were attacking from behind, which caused the entire formation to collapse with the troops fleeing towards Helsingborg.

-Rantzau's disappearance from the field became noticeable in the middle of the Danish line of battle where the Swedish forces had begun to focus their attack upon.
+Rantzau's disappearance from the field became noticeable in the middle of the Danish line of battle upon which the Swedish forces had begun to focus their attack.
 The Danes had great difficulties withstanding the assault, and as the Danish troops saw how their eastern flank was faring, the middle started to collapse due to Swedish pressure.
 The elite Danish household guards and a corps of grenadiers were deployed on the edges of the line of battle, and could have prevented the Swedish advance long enough to allow other forces to pull back in good order, but many of the routing troops were cut down by the Swedish cavalry through repeated charges.
 At this point in the battle, the Swedes attacked the gap that had formed between the Danish center and its western flank.
 Here too the Danes had no leadership, since their commander, von Dewitz had been ordered to move towards the eastern side of battle.
 The Swedish cavalry chased off the Danes present and surrounded the remaining grenadiers.
 The other elite force the Danes had at their disposal, the household guards, had already been forced to retire and the situation became untenable for the Danes.
 Danish Major-General Valentin von Eickstedt ordered a general retreat, and the Danes quickly fled from the battlefield, bringing the battle to an end.